Control, Customize, or Get Info about Your Windows 10 or 11 PC

 Device Manager is accessed from Quick Link (Windows X) Menu (hold down the Windows Key then press the X key)

 Device Manager is a tool which has been provided in every version of Windows.
 Use the Device Manage to install or uninstall a device driver, add a hardware device, and/or enable or disable a hardware device.
 Press Windows + X Keys to Access.
 Then choose Device Manager from the Quick Link Menu that appears.

 For more info see Device Manager (What It Is and How to Use It) from Lifewire.

 System Information window provides detailed information about your PC and its operating system software.
 It lists the computer operating system, hardware components, and software settings.
-Type msinfo32 or simply msinfo into the search box to access.
+Type or paste msinfo32 or simply msinfo into the search box to access.

 DFRGUI - Drive optimizer window

 Drive optimizer window, besides providing the ability to analyze and optimize drives it tells which type of drive(s) you have in either your desktop or laptop PC.
 Type or paste dfrgui into the search box to access.